What are the latest funding news in the longevity market? (May 2026)

 Why did they raise?

-Aeovian raised to fund the completion of its Phase 2 proof-of-concept study and advance its broader mTOR inhibitor platform.
+Aeovian Pharmaceuticals raised to fund completion of Phase 2 proof-of-concept work for AV078.

 Source: Business Wire